luchko/latticegraph_designer/README.rst

     ``python setup.py install``

-5. Further, in order to launch the program type:
+5. Further, in order to launch the program in your prompt type:

     ``graphdesigner [pathToYourLatticeGraphFile.xml]``